How to Afford Healthcare in Retirement

 - Blogging: It can take a while to make money from a blog.
 But once you get the ball rolling, this gig can bring in a lot of income.

-Other Things To Consider
+Other Things to Consider

-One thing to consider is COBRA.
+If you’ve just lost your health benefits, you might be eligible for COBRA.
 Under the Consolidated Omnibus Budget Reconciliation Act, federal law requires that companies with more than 20 employees give them the option to continue receiving coverage under the employer’s health plan for at least 18 months.

-You may want to consider continuing your employer’s health plan before enrolling in Medicare.
+And note that this is a short-term option.
+Still, you may want to consider continuing your employer’s health plan before enrolling in Medicare.
 Your employer’s health plan will likely cover more medical expenses.

 On that note, if you want a more comprehensive health insurance plan after your COBRA benefits end, you can consider enrolling in a Marketplace health insurance plan.
 If you don’t enroll in Medicare, you may qualify for lower out-of-pocket costs and premium tax credits.
-You could also use the two in combination; but you won’t receive the same tax credits for the Marketplace health insurance plan.
+You could also use the two in combination, but you won’t receive the same tax credits for the Marketplace health insurance plan.

-There is a lot to consider on the topic of health care costs in retirement.
+There is a lot to consider on the topic of healthcare costs in retirement.
 If you’re young, the lesson here is to start saving early, because the cost of health insurance and medical care is only increasing.
-If you’re approaching retirement age, you may want to consider working part-time during your early retirement years, in order to offset the costs of health care.
+If you’re approaching retirement age, you may want to consider working part-time during your early retirement years, in order to offset the costs of healthcare.
 And if you’re already retired, it wouldn’t hurt to tuck away any extra money each month, in case unexpected health concerns pop up.

-How are you planning to cover your health care expenses in retirement?
+How are you planning to cover your healthcare expenses in retirement?
 Is it a big concern to you yet?